1 member

 The page should make the code easier to judge, not harder to interpret.

 The strongest referral-code pages do not just display a code.
-They reduce decision friction before and during signup.
+They reduce decision friction before signup.

 ——-

-Use valid referral code STAR-FSRJ-5N7Z in the referral field during account creation.
+Use valid referral code STAR-FSRJ-5N7Z in the referral field before the account is completed.

 Treat the referral code as the relevant code type for this new-account signup context.

-Treat that page as weaker than a page that clearly explains the strongest signup timing and the short fallback window.
+Treat that page as weaker than a page that clearly explains the before-account-creation requirement.

 Treat that as incomplete guidance.